Can you dig it?

 Statistics show that “students educated in non-traditional education programs, specifically holistic and alternative education programs…consistently outperform students educated through traditional educational institutions in interpersonal skills, motivation, engagement, and both academic and professional achievement”.

-Is this the kind of future you’d like to see for your children?
+Is this the kind of future you’d like to see for your self or your family?

 Longitudinal studies on holistic education show that the “experience of wholeness [learned though holistic education] leads to openness, intimacy, and collaboration”.
 (Albano, 2006).